DyingShades/justinluong.com/menu/currentpeople.md

             Hi, I am Eli!
 I am the editor of this website and like many wonderful people around me I am finishing up my Range Resource Science degree.
 I have a passion for anything analytical and enjoy a healthy mix of plants on the range and electronics.
 I enjoy things like tissue culture, watch movement repair and audio engineering and am intrested broadly in using parallel computing, design + fabrication, and opensource concepts in areas that still rely on aging infrastructure.
 If you want to see more of my work you can learn more at eliengine.com - While grasses are cool carnivorous pitcher plants are my favorite especially _Nepenthesis Edwardsiana_
             <hr>

-    - title: "Max Shea (Former Lab Assistant and Researcher Associate)"
+    - title: "Max Shea (Former Lab Assistant and Research Associate)"
       image:
           name: maxshea.JPG
           alt: A photo of Max